ambros02/SCassignment_1/README.md

 - (Ambros 24.10.2023)
     <p>The results are color-coded for a better overview</p><br>
     <p>Green is used in case the test passes, yellow for fails and red for errors.</p><br>
-    <p>Indents and symbols are also used to allow for a better readibility, the time information has been caped at 8 floating points.
-Since
+    <p>Indents and symbols are also used to allow for a better readibility, the time information has been caped at 8 <br>
-    the tests do not require big amounts of computation the tests will execute rather quickly, with 8 digits the time information is still there and the output is more readable</p><br>
+    floating points.
+Since the tests do not require big amounts of computation the tests will execute rather quickly, <br>
+    with 8 digits the time information is still there and the output is more readable</p><br>

 ----------------------------------------------------------------**Tests**----------------------------------------------------------------
 - (Wassim 23.10.2023)